Noodieknoodie/FIPLI3/docs/FIPLI3 Database Schema.md

     scenario_id INTEGER NOT NULL,
-    start_year INTEGER NOT NULL,  -- Year adjustment begins end_year INTEGER NOT NULL,  -- Year adjustment ends growth_rate REAL NOT NULL,  -- New temporary growth rate for this period FOREIGN KEY (scenario_id) REFERENCES scenarios (scenario_id) ON DELETE CASCADE UNIQUE(scenario_id, start_year)  -- Prevents multiple adjustments for the same year in a scenario );
+    start_year INTEGER NOT NULL,  -- Year adjustment begins end_year INTEGER NOT NULL,  -- Year adjustment ends growth_rate DECIMAL(5,2) NOT NULL,  -- New temporary growth rate for this period FOREIGN KEY (scenario_id) REFERENCES scenarios (scenario_id) ON DELETE CASCADE UNIQUE(scenario_id, start_year)  -- Prevents multiple adjustments for the same year in a scenario );